fkie/catkin_lint/gh-pages/docs/messages.md

 - **ID**: endblock_args
 - **Severity**: notice
 - **Explanation**:         The catkin manual recommends that *cmd* and other end-of-block statements         have no arguments.
 If you have nested blocks, you should indent them         properly instead.

+## file '*script*' is executable but not installed

+- **ID**: uninstalled_script
+- **Severity**: warning
+- **Explanation**:         Your package contains a file that is marked as executable but not         installed.
+If it is a script intended to be run (e.g. with rosrun), it         will not work outside the devel tree.
+If it is not an executable         script, you should fix the file permissions.

 ## file setup.py found but no catkin_python_setup() call